lindig/ocaml-style/README.md

 ## Use Pattern Matching for Value Destruction

-The readability of code is improved by using pattern matching rather than (neeply nested) if-then-else control flow.
+The readability of code is improved by using pattern matching rather than (deeply nested) if-then-else control flow.
 Multiple patterns can be matched at the same time.

 ```ocaml